-There used to be about 30,000 NZ dolphins, but now there are fewer than 8,000.
+There used to be more than 30,000 NZ dolphins, but now there are only around 10,000.
 NZ dolphin is only found in New Zealand and Trust researchers have surveyed the entire population.
-There are fewer than 50 Maui’s dolphins, and about 7,500 Hector’s dolphins left in the world.
+There are fewer than 50 Maui dolphins left in the world.
 These days, the population is fragmented into small local populations.

 Their social system is usually described as ‘fission – fusion’.
-In other words, if a group of 4 and a group of 5 meet, they don’t necessarily split up into their original groups again but may go onto form new and different groups when they go their separate ways.
+In other words, if two groups of dolphins meet, they don’t necessarily split up into their original groups again but may go onto form new and different groups when they go their separate ways.

 NZ dolphins eat red cod, yellow-eyed mullet, stargazer, squid and a range of other species.
 We know that from examining stomach contents of dolphins that were found dead on beaches or caught in fishing nets.

 Like most dolphins, NZ dolphins have a very slow reproductive rate.
 A female can expect to have her first calf when she is 7 to 9 years old, and she will have one calf every 2 to 3 years after that.
 That means an overall population growth rate of about 2%.
 In other words, a population of 100 NZ dolphins can grow by 2 individuals at most in any one year.
 That makes them very vulnerable to human impacts.